Worries People Often Have About Making Friends And Plans

 I've gotten this question a few times as well.
 I talk about it in this short article:Is It Okay To Hang Out With Another Guy One-On-One?

-"I don't know the other person well enough to be inviting them to hang out"
+"I don't know the other person well enough to be invite them to hang out"

-This one comes up when someone knows a person from school or a club, and wants to do something with them, but feels they haven't really talked to them enough for the invitation to be justified yet.
-They feel it would be weird to ask someone they've hardly spoken to.
+This one can come up when you know someone from school, work, or a hobby, and want to do something with them, but feel you haven't really talked to them enough for the invitation to be justified yet.
+You feel it would be weird to ask someone you've hardly spoken to.

 In this case I'd say use your judgment.
-If you really only have exchanged a few sentences with another student in your class it may not be appropriate to ask them to have coffee with you.
+If you really only have exchanged a few sentences with another student in your college class it may not be appropriate to ask them to have coffee with you.
 You may need to put in a little more time getting to know them.
-That can try your patience a little if you're eager to get the whole 'creating a social life' thing off the ground ASAP, but what can you do?
+That can try your patience a little if you're eager to get the whole "creating a social life" thing off the ground ASAP, but what can you do?

 "I feel like I'm always the one chasing down my friends to arrange things with them.
 They never invite me out."